Rekord/rekord-angular/README.md

 ### NeuroResolve

 NeuroResolve generates functions for routing libraries to return an object once it's completely loaded.
-This is used in routing libraries to avoid display UI before data is completely loaded.
+This is used in routing libraries to avoid displaying the UI before data is completely loaded.
 Route parameters can also be used by specifying a string containing text in the format `{paramName}`.

 ```javascript